 - Bring a pair of good gloves to make sure you don't let cold hands distract you from the sights.

 - Think about packing plenty of books and magazines in case you decide to spend a morning or afternoon reading and contemplating in a cafe.
 There's little more pleasant than hiding behind steamed-up windows while nursing a hot drink and observing the city from a cozy vantage point.

 - Celebrate Chinese New Year.
 Bringing the city back to vibrant, colorful life after a long winter, Chinese New Year is a festive occasion in the capital.
-Witness processions of vibrant dragons and dancers bringing the streets of south Paris alive, taste authentic noodles and dumplings in Chinese eateries, and take in colorful red lanterns adoring the streetlamps.
+Witness processions of vibrant dragons and dancers bringing the streets of south Paris alive, taste authentic noodles and dumplings in Chinese eateries and take in colorful red lanterns adorning the streetlamps.

 - Enjoy a romantic getaway for Valentine's Day.
-We'd be remiss if we didn't mention that a February break to the French capital can afford a fantastic opportunity for a romantic getaway.
+We'd be remiss if we didn't mention that a February break to the French capital can afford a fantastic opportunity for a romantic Valentine's Day getaway.
 Some hotels and attractions offer deals for the holiday, too, so do a little research ahead of time to lock in on some good deals and ultra-romantic activities to enjoy together.
-See more in our full guide to celebrating Valentine's Day in Paris.

 - Enjoy Quieter Moments at Top Attractions.
 Because tourism is in a low ebb compared to the spring or summer, visiting in February also provides great opportunities for getting a closer look at some of Paris' most-beloved attractions, such as Notre Dame Cathedral or the Eiffel Tower.
-You'll finally be able to take as much time as you want contemplating your favorite monuments or art collections.
+You'll finally be able to take as much time as you want to contemplate your favorite monuments or art collections.